 Heat-sensing optics do their best work at night.
 Ambient temperatures drop as the sun goes down, causing inanimate objects to cool while living things remain warm.
 In winter, the temperature of sun-warmed objects wanes quickly, so people and animals stand out starkly against colder objects.
 Summertime is a different story, though, as trees and rocks retain absorbed heat well into the night.
 The best thermals are internally cooled to amplify temperature differences.
 Resolution of these units is excellent and they make long-range identification and targeting possible at night.
 Unfortunately, cooled thermals are priced well beyond most budgets.
 The good news is uncooled units can now be had for as little as a few hundred dollars.
 These simpler devices do not have the same observation or targeting capabilities as cooled units, but they startup within seconds, run silently and sip their batteries in comparison to high-end models.

-Much of the technical jargon used to describe thermal-imaging devices is confusing, especially for someone like myself whose post-secondary education was obtained with a rucksack on his back.
+Tech-No Much of the technical jargon used to describe thermal-imaging devices is confusing, especially for someone like myself whose post-secondary education was obtained with a rucksack on his back.
 I could write a dissertation on “Bugs as a Constant Companion” or give lectures on the many faces of jungle rot.
 But the mere mention of vanadium-oxide (VOX) microbolometers or barium-strontium titanate (BST) sensors numbs my brain to the point of incapacitation.
 While I have a basic understanding, I am not qualified to explain the different sensor technologies used in modern, commercial thermal-imaging devices.
 Important to note are that current applications of this technology have shrunk thermals down to usable sizes and brought prices into the somewhat affordable range.

 Some key features to look for when shopping for an uncooled thermal system are the display resolution (in pixels), the refresh rate (in hertz) and power sources/consumption rates.
 Higher pixel counts allow easier discernment of images.
 Faster refresh rates mean the display updates its image more times per second, which is particularly useful when moving.
 Image and reticle focus are also key features to research.